 In various pictures relating to Hindu epics, Shesha Naag can be seen as a huge five-headed serpent standing with its fangs open over the head of Lord Vishnu.
 It is often said to sing glories of Lord Vishnu constantly.
 Its thick coils form a bed over the ocean on which Lord Vishnu is often seen reclining.

 Hindu people worship the snake as the throne where Lord Vishnu resides along with Goddess Laxmi.
 But along with Lord Vishnu’s throne, Shesha Naag has also earned its place in Hindu texts as his companion in different periods of Four Yugas.

 For example, when Lord Vishnu took incarnation as Lord Rama, Shesha Naga incarnated as his brother, Lakshmana and when Lord Vishnu incarnated as Lord Krishna, Shesha Naga again incarnated as His brother, Balarama.
 So Shesha naga is also worshipped as these incarnations.
 In some cases, Shesha Naag is referred to as a manifestation of Lord Vishnu himself.

 Once upon a time, long ago, all the Munis and Rishis approached Lord Vishnu to tell him that even though He (incarnated as Lord Dhanvanthari) had given them the means to cure illnesses through Ayurveda, people still fell ill.
 They also wanted to know what to do when people got sick.

-It is believed that any person having Kaal Sarpa Dosh in his/her Kundli can remove it through Shesha Naag Puja.
-Although, it is one of the most difficult Puja with chanting of mantras to be done from sunrise till sunset.
-However, it is believed to remove any kind of negative influences from Kundli of any person.
+It is believed that any person having Kaal Sarp Dosh in their Kundli can remove it through Shesha Naag Puja.
+Although, it is one of the most difficult Puja with chanting of mantras from sunrise till sunset.
+However, it is believed to remove any negative influence from Kundli of any person.